Laurab1528/Final_Task/docs/CONTRIBUTING.md

    - Address feedback and make changes as needed.
    - Squash and merge to `main` only after approval.

-5. **Branch Deletion:**
+7. **Branch Deletion:**
-   - After merging, delete the feature/fix branch to keep the repository clean.
+   - After merging, delete any local branches you created to keep your workspace clean.

 ## Commit Message Format